deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ![courses part 3](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/datacamp/p3.png)
 ![courses part 4](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/datacamp/p4.png)

-`TODO: Add link to a markdown file that contains all certificates.  `

 Press `course description` to see the contents of the course, press `statement of accomplishment` to see the certificate given out by DataCamp upon completing the course.
 To see everything in one view, you can also look at my DataCamp profile [here](https://www.datacamp.com/profile/BrianDeKeijzer).

 **Basic Python**